JoaoLopesF/SerialDebug/README.md

           - Is used void* pointer to store values, when it is need.
             Is more complicate, but it dramatically reduces use of memory, compared to store 17 variables for support 17 kinds of this.

+        Note: due a extra overhead in processing simple software debugger, it starts disable.
+You can enable when you need (dbg command)

         In future versions will more otimized, for CPU and memory